rh-mobb/aro-workshop-content/aro-content/app/3-scale-app.md

 As a developer, you can use a horizontal pod autoscaler (HPA) to specify how OpenShift Container Platform should automatically increase or decrease the scale of a replication controller or deployment configuration, based on metrics collected from the pods that belong to that replication controller or deployment configuration.
 You can create an HPA for any any deployment, deployment config, replica set, replication controller, or stateful set.

-In this exercise we will scale frontend application based on CPU utilization
+In this exercise we will scale frontend application based on CPU utilization:

 * Scale out when average CPU utilization is greater than 80% of CPU limit
 * Maximum pods is 5
 * Scale down to min replicas if utilization is lower than threshold for 60 sec